Cutler Memorial Library By-Laws 2021

 The term of office for trustees shall be:

-A. For a self perpetuating member, staggered terms of five years, elected at the annual meeting of the Board of Trustees of the Cutler Memorial Library.
+A. For a self-perpetuating member, staggered terms of five years, for no more than 10 years, elected at the annual meeting of the Board of Trustees of the Cutler Memorial Library.

 B. For a municipal appointed member, staggered terms of five years, appointments formally announced at the annual meeting of the Cutler Memorial Library board.